How to Keep Your Air Conditioning Unit From Overheating?

 Keep Your Unit in the Shade

-As the days heat up, having your A/C unit in direct sun will only make it hotter.
-If it is already having to work harder from one of the able reasons, then is in the direct sun as well it can be a recipe for disaster.
-Try to plant small trees or shrubs to shade your A/C unit.
+As the days heat up, having your AC unit in direct sunlight will only make it hotter.
+If it is already having to work harder for one of the able reasons, then being in the direct sun as well, it can be a recipe for disaster.
+Try to plant small trees or shrubs to shade your AC unit.

 Maintain your Unit

 Keep your air conditioning unit in the best condition by having your system checked regularly.
-Air conditioning maintenance can be the key for your unit’s longevity.
-Routine cleaning and maintenance is vital to keeping your unit running efficiently.
+Air conditioning maintenance can be the key to your unit’s longevity.
+Routine cleaning and maintenance are vital to keeping your unit running efficiently.